viamrobotics/docs/docs/services/data/query.md

 no_list: true
 type: "docs"
 tags: ["data management", "data", "services"]
-description: "Query tabular data that you have synced to the Viam app using the data management service with SQL or MQL."
+description: "Query data that you have synced to the Viam app using the data management service with SQL or MQL."
 icon: true
 images: ["/services/icons/data-query.svg"]
 aliases: